samjmck/opnfn/README.md

 ### Fetch Apple's stock price on the NASDAQ between 2020-08-27 and 2020-09-04

-Note that the date formats should generally follow [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601): see the [documentation](https://opnfn.readme.io/reference/get_prices-exchange-mic-ticker-ticker-period-start-start-end-end) for this endpoint.
+Note that the date formats should follow [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601): see the [documentation](https://opnfn.readme.io/reference/get_prices-exchange-mic-ticker-ticker-period-start-start-end-end) for this endpoint.
 However, anything supported by the JavaScript [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) parser will also be supported in opnfn.

 ```shell
 curl 'https://opnfn.com/v1/prices/exchange/XNAS/ticker/AAPL/period/start/2020-08-27/end/2020-09-04'